CODEDMK/codedmk.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the [The Hong Kong Polytechnic University](https://www.polyu.edu.hk).
+I am a postdoctoral fellow at the [The Hong Kong Polytechnic University](https://www.polyu.edu.hk).
 My research interest includes building environment, energy efficiency and flexibility, smart control, operation and maintenance.